ttoss/ttoss/packages/cloud-auth/README.md

 ## Quickstart

-Create a `clouformation.ts` file in your project and export the template:
+Create a `cloudformation.ts` file in your project and export the template:

 ```typescript src/cloudformation.ts
 import { createAuthTemplate } from '@ttoss/cloud-auth';